bdwelle/flow-forum/_includes/about.md

 _Flow Forum_ inspires and challenges us to lead extraordinary lives by focusing on being active in the outdoors, challenging ourselves with physical goals, and learning to use Flow in all aspects of our lives.

 This forum includes many aspects of a traditional [EO Forum](http://www.eonetwork.org/why-join/forum/), with the addition of a significant focus on physical challenges and outdoor activities such as hiking, running, swimming, surfing, cycling, and climbing.
-Flow Forum was founded by EO San Francisco member [](http://bowendwelle.com) in 2014 and meets on a quarterly basis.
+Flow Forum was founded by EO San Francisco member [Bowen Dwelle](http://bowendwelle.com) in 2014 and meets on a quarterly basis.

 &mdash; {{ site.author }}, Feb 2017